Citi tops Euromoney global FX poll again, but big banks lose grip

 But XTX Markets was ranked number nine, the first time one of the new brand of non-bank liquidity providers has made it into the top 10.

 The top five banks also saw their share plunge to an all-time low of 44.7 percent as tighter regulation, tough trading conditions and increased automation took their toll.
-Deutsche Bank’s share almost halved to 7.9 percent (DBKGn.DE).
+Deutsche Bank’s share almost halved to 7.9 percent.

 “There have been unprecedented shifts in the overall rankings.
 The biggest change this year is the decline of the combined market share of the top five global banks,” Euromoney said.